wbrozonowicz/wbrozonowicz.github.io/_posts/2022-09-03-react-redux-store.md

 - actions
 - reducers

 In store directory create file "store.js".
-We will have in uor store "tasks" array.
+We will have in our store "tasks" array.
+If We want to keep in store more objects, just add them to reducer object.

 {% include code-header.html %}
 ```js